jon-hanson/parsecj/README.md

-Since a `Reply` can be either a successful parse result (represented by the `Ok` type) or an error (represented by the `Error` type), use the `match` method to handle both cases:
+Since a `Reply` can be either a successful parse result (represented by the `Ok` type) or an error (represented by the `Error` type), use the `match` method to handle both cases, e.g.:

 ```java
 String msg =